pwa-builder/pwabuilder-ios/submit-to-app-store.md

 ﻿# Submitting your PWA to the iOS App Store

-Once you've packaged your PWA with PWABuilder and [followed the steps to build your package](/next-steps.md), you can submit your app to the iOS App Store.
+Once you've packaged your PWA for iOS using [PWABuilder](https://www.pwabuilder.com) and [followed the steps to build your iOS app package](/next-steps.md), you can submit your app to the iOS App Store.

 The process looks like this: